 Once a part of the main city of Grosseto, the tiny town of Roselle boasts many ruins dating back to the Etruscans.
 These finds include six kilometers of cyclopean walls as well as sulphur baths, recently restored for use.
 Visitors will delight in the Roman roads and mosaics to be seen around the town.

-STAY AND ACCOMODATION
+STAY AND ACCOMMODATION

 There are many choices when it comes to staying over in Grosseto, including a few inexpensive bed and breakfasts and budget hotels.
 Those interested in a more traditional experience may want to consider renting out a country farm or one of the Agritourism residences in the area.
 Some of the best known hotels in Grosseto include the Park Hotel Zibellino, Hotel Residence Roccamare, Tenuta Col di Sasso, Hotel Lorena, Tenuts San Carlo, Casina di Rosa and Grand Hotel Bastiani.